JetBrains/kotlin-web-site/docs/topics/null-safety.md

 ```
 {kotlin-runnable="true"}

-When `b` is null and `!!` makes it return its non-null value, and an NPE occurs:
+When `b` is null and the `!!` operator makes it return its non-null value, and an NPE occurs:

 ```kotlin
 fun main() {